-Major investors are battling to secure one of the three casino licenses approved for NYC earlier this year by state legislators and the New York Yankees are among the competition.
+Major investors are battling to secure one of the three casino licenses approved for NYC earlier last year by state legislators—the New York Yankees are even among the competition!

 Though one proposal by Caesars Entertainment and developer, SL Green Realty Corporation suggests Times Square be the location of an NYC casino, some major investors are moving in on Coney Island being the ultimate casino destination.

-On Tuesday, November 22, Saratoga Casino Holdings, responsible for Upstate New York’s most successful racino, The Chickasaw Nation, a Native American tribe that operates thousands of hotels, electronic games and more, and Legends, a joint venture first founded with the New York Yankees and Dallas Cowboys, announced their partnership with Thor Equities to bid on a Coney Island Casino.
+Saratoga Casino Holdings, responsible for Upstate New York’s most successful racino, The Chickasaw Nation, a Native American tribe that operates thousands of hotels, electronic games and more, and Legends, a joint venture first founded with the New York Yankees and Dallas Cowboys, announced their partnership with Thor Equities to bid on a Coney Island Casino back in November 2022.

 According to the press release, the $3 billion investment would require the labor and employment of local residents and businesses, creating 2,500 construction jobs.
 Thor Equities hopes to turn Coney Island into a year-round destination “to bring Coney Island security and vitality for the next century.”

 NYC council member Robert Cornegy (who now works on the Coney Island casino bid) announced on Good Day New York that the casino bid had been dubbed ‘The Coney.’

 “We’re really excited,” Cornegy told Good Day New York.
 “Obviously, brining economic development and brining jobs and opportunity to that portion of Brooklyn that has been so underserved is an incredible component to the project.”

 Recent renderings envisioning The Coney’s potential were released by Thor Equities.
 You can see them below: